 Once you gather data about the calls-to-action, content, and messaging that work best with your remarketing audiences, branch out into target audiences who are higher in the funnel.
 Keep an eye on your cost per lead to make sure these campaigns are profitable.
 You can monitor this performance within Facebook Ads Manager.

 You may not have time to manage the organic and paid efforts of a successful Facebook lead generation campaign and that’s okay.
 Try one tactic at a time and build from there!
 You can also seek the help of an experienced social media consultant to help manage and optimize your Facebook page and advertising.

-Whether you manage a lead generation campaign yourself or seek the advice of a consultant, implementing these tactics can bring you one step closer to your next customer.
+Whether you manage a lead generation campaign yourself or seek the advice of a lead generation agency, implementing these tactics can bring you one step closer to your next customer.